-- Making a concerted effort to inform LEP persons of available language assistance via staff, broadcast media, relationship-building with organizations, and our website. - Posting vital bulletin board information and disseminating community surveys in various languages, when necessary. - Providing translation and interpretive services when appropriate (upon request or predetermined) at meetings.
-Note: We will not ask community-based organizations to provide, or serve as, interpreters at our meetings.
-Relying upon CBOs in that capacity could raise ethics concerns.
-If a CBO decides (on its own) to translate any materials for its constituents, or bring interpreters it trusts to our meetings, we cannot object.
-That is their right. - Determining how best to take public involvement to LEP groups directly, including through small group meetings. - Using language identification flashcards to determine appropriate services.

-Establishing a process to obtain feedback on our language assistance measures.
+- Vital documents-such as brochures with service times and routes-are translated into Spanish across the entire service area, and available in our facilities. - Making a concerted effort to inform LEP persons of available language assistance via staff, broadcast media, relationship-building with organizations, and our website. - Posting vital bulletin board information and disseminating community surveys in various languages. - Providing translation and interpretive services when appropriate (upon request or predetermined) at meetings. - Determining how best to take public involvement to LEP groups directly, including through small group meetings. - Language line translation services at our call center. - Where possible, utilizing or hiring staff who speak a language other than English and can provide competent language assistance. - Note: We will not ask community-based organizations (CBO) to provide, or serve as, interpreters at our meetings.
+Relying upon CBOs in that capacity could raise ethical concerns.
+If a CBO decides (on its own) to translate any materials for its constituents, or bring interpreters it trusts to our meetings, we will not object.
+That is their right. - Establishing a process to obtain feedback on our language assistance measures.